aw2802/graphql-server/README.md

 }
 ```

 In the example above, the query now has a "Submission" alias that can be accessed by writing `this.props.submissions` instead of "this.props.data.submissions".
-Aliases do not need to match the field name.
+Aliases do not need to match the field name (`submissions`).

 [⇧ Back to top](#contents)